ThinkLoveShare/sources/content/travels/new_york_01.en.md

 <img class="img_big" src="/travels/new_york_01/vending.jpg" alt="vending">

-We also had tome to visit the place and meet our buddy (someone that isn't in the same team as us, to enhance communication in the company, and also have a friendly face roaming around).
+We also had time to visit the place and meet our buddy (someone that isn't in the same team as us, to enhance communication in the company, and also have a friendly face roaming around).
 Here's my buddy, Piotr, from France too.
 He's quite awesome, which is nice!
 We already planed to go on a parachute jump together!

 <img class="img_big" src="/travels/new_york_01/buddy.jpg" alt="buddy">